Rob asks two questions about kicking out existing tenants.

 Landlords also get fined for abusing this law and the tenant can sue them.
 This is not a legitimate way to get around rent control legislation for long standing tenancies.
 I heard of one lady who was fined $5000.
 This was her tenant’s moving expenses and a fine.

 In any case a complete list of reasons you can evict a tenant for can be found here, please be advised that YOU HAVE TO PROVE YOUR CASE!
 You can’t just say a tenant is noisy, you need witnesses, letters and proof.
 Some cases are harder than they should be.
 It’s well known among the paralegal community that it is very rare to succeed in a first eviction for continual late payment of rent.
 You have to go twice with a solid record of N-4’s and or hearings to get the tenant out.
 If your tenant pays on the 2nd and it irritates you; forget it!

 If in doubt contact a paralegal experienced with landlord & tenant law.

 Here’s another secret, paralegals are much more skilled at Landlord & Tenant Board Law then lawyers.
 That’s because they go there all the time.
 They know which adjudicators are decent and uphold the law and which are flaky.
 I’ve seen about 4 lawyers at the Landlord & Tenant Board and I’ve been there a lot.
 Paralegals are cheaper than lawyers.
 It’s good news all the way around.

 The biggest misconception a landlord can make is that they can do what they want because it’s their house or investment property.
 They can’t; they have to follow the laws on housing in their area.

-Have I mentioned the benefits of RSS or email subscription to my articles yet?
-Today’s boon is free posts by me coupled with 10 bonus IQ points.
+Have I mentioned the benefits of being a subscriber to my articles yet?
+Today’s boon is posts by me coupled with 10 bonus IQ points.
 You’ll be smarter!
 Who else does this for their readers?
 No one.
 You’re so lucky!